 The exchange in Massachusetts predates the ACA by several years; health care reform that took effect in Massachusetts in 2006 was widely considered a blueprint for the ACA.
 Massachusetts has a very robust exchange, with more participating carriers than most states.

 Residents in Massachusetts have access to the federal ACA subsidies, and many (those with income up to 300% of the poverty level) also have access to state subsidies via ConnectorCare (details below).

 The low uninsured rate is due to both the ACA and the health care reform measures that Massachusetts put in place in 2006.
 The individual market in Massachusetts also had the nation’s lowest average premiums in 2020, which was also the case in 2018 and 2019.
-For 2021, average pre-subsidy premiums are nearly the lowest in the nation (at $435/month), second only to Utah, where premiums average $4o5/month.
+For 2021, average pre-subsidy premiums were nearly the lowest in the nation (at $435/month), second only to Utah, where premiums averaged $4o5/month.